Chapter 1. Well, Hello There

-At the beginning of December, I'd been browsing the aisles at the mall when a young boy, no less than nine said to his father, "I'm so happy that we'll be able to have a tree this year, Daddy."
+At the beginning of December, I'd been browsing the aisles at the mall when a little boy who looked no less than nine, said to his father, "I'm so happy that we'll be able to have a tree this year, Daddy."
 The tree that the man held in his hands was three feet tall.

-The salesmen on the street corners with their fake brand name clothing he running -quite literally, after pedestrians, left and right trying to sell their overpriced articles.
+The salesmen on the street corners with their fake brand name clothing were running -quite literally, after pedestrians, left and right trying to sell their overpriced articles.

 Delivery trucks also lined every corner and every alley way, dropping off crates of beers, boxes of wine, and trays of meats to all the bars, nightclubs and restaurants.
 I loved to see it.

 The togetherness that the holidays brought about was something I always used to take advantage of especially where I lived.

 This was no New York city but Harbor State remained a number one tourist destination.

 "I think so.
 I don't know.
 It's been almost two years.
 Seems like less..
 I don't think I even know how it feels to not be sad all the time but I'll get there."